-Mod Ref Policy Page Change Reason for Change Kei no. affected local communities have been fully addressed and therefore the proposal has their backing.
+Modification reference Policy/ Paragraph/ Table Page Change The proposed scheme will not have an unacceptable effect on civil or military aviation and/or other defensce related installations.; The proposed scheme will not have an unacceptable effect on existing telecommunications infrastructure.; Suitable measures have been included for the removal of redundant structures or equipment and for the restoration of the site, should the site become non-operational.
+In addition to the criteria above, proposals involving wind energy development, are required to be located in a 'suitable area' (identified on the Policies Map) and following consultation, it must also be demonstrated that the planning impacts identified by affected local communities have been fully addressed and therefore the proposal has their backing.
 Where mitigation is required to make any identified impacts acceptable these will, where necessary, be secured through conditions or planning obligations.
-MM23 Policy ENV10 98 Development proposals will be expected to avoid harm to the historic environment wherever possible, and should aim to positively enhance Eden's historic environment.
+MM23/FM05 Policy ENV10 98 Development proposals will be expected to avoid harm to the historic environment wherever possible, and should aim to positively enhance Eden's historic environment.
 In determining planning applications for development proposals that may affect the historic environment key considerations will be the significance of the heritage asset, the degree of harm that will be caused, and the degree of public benefit that will result from the development.
 Great weight will be attached to the conservation of heritage assets.
 Development proposals that would result in substantial harm to or total loss of significance of a designated heritage asset or its setting will only be permitted where it can be clearly demonstrated that substantial public benefits would outweigh the harm, and that the harm is necessary to achieve those benefits.

-Any proposals that cause substantial harm to or loss of a grade I or II Listed Building, a Scheduled Monument, or a grade I or II Registered Park and Garden, will only be permitted in wholly exceptional circumstances.
+Modification reference Policy/ Paragraph/ Table Page Change Any proposals that cause substantial harm to or loss of a grade I or II Listed Building, a Scheduled Monument, or a grade I or II Registered Park and Garden, will only be permitted in wholly exceptional circumstances.
 Proposals that cause substantial harm to a grade II Listed Building, a grade II Registered Park and Garden and a Conservation Area will only be permitted in exceptional circumstances.
-Where a development proposal will lead to less than substantial harm to a designated heritage asset, the harm will be weighed against the public benefit of the proposals in Conservation Areas will be expected to preserve and enhance their special architectural and historic interest.
-Any proposals that affect a non-designated heritage asset will be judged The policy has been modified to reflect the changes to the policy wording agreed between the Council and Historic England.
-The revised wording is intended to ensure that the policy is considered to be sound. on the significance of the heritage asset and the scale of the harm.

-Mod Policy Page Change Reason for Change Ref no. The Council will attach great weight to the conservation and enhancement of the historic environment, heritage assets and their setting, which help to make Eden a distinctive place.
+Where a development proposal will lead to less than substantial harm to a designated heritage asset, the harm will be weighed against the public benefit of the proposal in determining the application.
+Development proposals in Conservation Areas will be expected to preserve and enhance their special architectural and historic interest.
+Any proposals that affect a non-designated heritage asset will be judged on the significance of the heritage asset and the scale of the harm.
+The Council will attach great weight to the conservation and enhancement of the historic environment, heritage assets and their setting, which help to make Eden a distinctive place.
 The Council will require all proposals for development to conserve and where appropriate, enhance the significance of Eden's heritage assets and their setting.
 The Council will support proposals that would better reveal the significance of the asset, in particular those heritage assets identified as being most at risk.
-Opportunities for promotion, interpretation and increasing understanding should also be explored. and increasing understanding should also be explored.
-Development proposals that would result in harm to or total loss of significance of a designated heritage asset or its setting will only be permitted where it can be clearly demonstrated that the public benefits of the proposal would outweigh the harm, and that the harm is necessary to achieve those benefits.
-The Council will require proposals to protect and where appropriate. enhance the significance and setting of Eden's non-designated heritage assets, including buildings, archaeological sites, parks, landscapes and gardens.
-Where the harm is outweighed by the public benefits of the proposals, the Council will require an appropriate level of survey and recording, the results of which should be deposited with the Historic Environment Record.
-Where a development proposal affecting an archaeological site is acceptable in principle, the Council will ensure preservation of the remains in situ as a preferred solution.
-Where in situ preservation is not justified, the development will be required to make adequate provision for excavation and recording before or during development.
-All development proposals affecting the historic environment, heritage assets and their settings (including where there is the potential of unknown archaeological assets) will need to be accompanied by an assessment of the significance of the asset and its setting and how it will
+Opportunities for promotion, interpretation and increasing understanding should also be explored.
+Development proposals that would result in substantial harm or total loss of significance of a designated heritage asset or its setting will only be permitted where it can be clearly demonstrated that the public benefits of the proposal would outweigh the harm or loss, and that the harm or loss is necessary to achieve those benefits.